rdentato/tng/README.md

   This will create the source `tng.c`, the `makefile` and will compile the latest version of `tng`.

+  You can also create a native Windows version installing the MSVC compiler `cl` and running the script `boot.bat` in the `src` directory.

 ## Command line options:

 ```